 We find that powder is the most effective for washing sanitary products including period underwear and period pads.
 The extra work of hand washing is not as effective as the agitation from a machine but will work in an emergency!
 If you do need to hand wash, just plain old soap and water works well.

 Dangling your period pants inside out will help them dry quickly.
 In the summer months, proudly flying them on your washing line will get them dry in no time, and in the winter months when you need to dry inside, have them near but not touching a heat source - radiator or heated airer when drying other washing - or in your airing cupboard.

 We find using a pegged sock hanger works really well.
 Try to avoid tumble dryers as they can damage the waterproof lining of your pants.

-Yes, you can wash period underwear with other clothes washing.
+Yes, you can wash period underwear with other clothes.
 As you have rinsed your pants clear of blood, they are fine to go in with ANY other washing that you have waiting, no need to wash alone and cause extra energy use.

 I have been washing reusable period products alongside the families washing for 12 years with no issues and the family are none the wiser.
 You really can pop the kids uniform in with them!

 Our website has all the resources you need to wash and care for your period pants.
 We have combinations of pants, pads, soaking boxes, wetbags and everything else you might need in kits on the site.